Nextness/AcademicPlus/README.md

 This library has the objective o evaluating `.bib` and `.tex` file inside a folder and parse into a dictonary to be used in further research analysis.

+To run the interface, just use the command `./run.bat --type python` for windows.
+The Linux version will be included later.

 # TODO